United States Department of Justice - Immigration and Naturalization Service - United States Border Patrol, U.S. Government

 Add to My HeroesAnthony L. Oneto

-During the drive, the suspect stopped his vehicle and walked back to Inspector Oneto's vehicle, which was following the suspect.
+During the drive, the suspect stopped his vehicle on Highway 99 (modern-day Route 111) approximately 55 miles north of Truck Haven and walked back to Inspector Oneto's vehicle, which was following the suspect.
 The man said something to the inspectors and then produced a .32 caliber handgun and opened fire.
 Inspector Oneto was killed.
-Despite being wounded, his partner returned fire and wound the suspect.
+Despite being wounded, his partner returned fire and wounded the suspect.
 The partner also managed to keep custody of the four illegal aliens until assistance arrived.

 The suspect was convicted of first-degree and executed in the gas chamber on October 10, 1948.

-Inspector Oneto was a United States Coast Guard World War II veteran and recipient of the Silver Star who had served with the United States Department of Justice - Immigration and Naturalization Service - United States Border Patrol for six and half years.
+Inspector Oneto was a United States Coast Guard veteran of WWII and recipient of the Silver Star who had served with the United States Department of Justice - Immigration and Naturalization Service - United States Border Patrol for six and half years.
 He was survived by his mother and son.

 A room at the National Border Patrol Museum in El Paso, Texas, was named in his honor and displays pictures and possessions of Inspector Oneto, including his Silver Star.